macieszak/ldz-university-of-technology/README.md

 **MIASI** - *Modelowanie i analiza systemów informatycznych*

 This subject focuses on applying appropriate graphical notations for modeling in specific contexts, analyzing business processes in real organizations, and constructing requirement models based on business and system analysis.

+**SMPD** - *Statystyczne metody przetwarzania danych*

+The course focused on techniques for recognizing and classifying data.
+It covers the methodology of data recognition, including training and test datasets, labels, feature spaces, and classifiers.